Why choose a Psychologist for my ADHD evaluation?

 Lack of Clinician Training

 When it comes to diagnosing ADHD, not all mental health clinicians are created equally.
 Many practicing clinicians hold master’s degrees and are not trained in psychological assessment.
-To be trained in psychological assessment a clinician must hold a doctoral degree (e.g. Ph.D. or Psy.D.).
+To be trained in psychological assessment, a clinician must hold a doctoral degree (e.g. Ph.D. or Psy.D.).
 Doctoral level clinicians are psychologists.
 They undergo at least 5 years of clinical training on psychological testing, which measure brain functions including attention, focus, processing speed, and decision-making abilities.
 When clinicians lack the necessary training, it can lead to misdiagnosis or overlooking important factors in assessing a child's behavior.
 This inadequate training may result in improper treatment plans, potentially putting your child's well-being at risk.

 Without proper training, clinicians often rely on general observations or checklists rather than conducting in-depth evaluations that are crucial for accurately diagnosing ADHD.
 You may have had a clinician diagnose your child after giving you a form to complete about their behavior.
 This is poor practice as it does not directly measure your child’s attention, processing speed, or reasoning abilities.
 Psychologists are uniquely trained in neuropsychological assessment and possess expertise in cognitive and behavioral functioning.
 Their specialized knowledge allows them to administer and interpret complex neuropsychological tests accurately, providing insights into brain-behavior relationships essential for diagnosis, treatment planning, and rehabilitation of neurological and psychiatric conditions.